Dvlv/toolbox-gui/README.md

 ## TODO
 - [ ] Docstrings, move functions about
-- [ ] Check and create ~/.local/share/applications if not exists
-- [ ] Initial download requires console use, look for -y flag in toolbox create
 - [ ] Copy icons over when moving desktop file
 - [ ] Icon
 - [ ] Flatpak
 - [x] Icon size hack for the main window buttons (Kinoite)
 - [x] Check Kinoite
+- [x] Initial download requires console use, look for -y flag in toolbox create
+- [x] Check and create ~/.local/share/applications if not exists